tkeskita/snappyhexmesh_gui/docs/snappy_gui.rst

   - Decrease *layerTerminationAngle*
   - Decrease *maxInternalSkewness* and/or *maxBoundarySkewness*
   - Increase *minVolRatio*

+- Modify your CFD solver settings in `fvSolution`, e.g. add or decrease `relaxationFactors` values, or decrease tolerances.

+- Try to modify boundary conditions.
+Unstability issues may be related to a misbehaving boundary.

 Q: Help, my solver is still crashing, and I can't find the issue!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^